bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 - Deprecated 3.x compatibility names such as `LedgerManager`, `registerLedgerWallet(...)`, `keyExpressionLedger(...)`, `signers.signLedger(...)` and `scriptExpressions.wpkhLedger(...)`.

-Deprecated `LedgerManager` helpers still accept 3.x `LedgerState` values.
-They convert byte fields and old policy field names in place to the JSON-safe store format used by the current API.

 For message signing, Ledger supports standard single-key `pkh(KEY)`, `sh(wpkh(KEY))` and `wpkh(KEY)` descriptors. `tr(KEY)` and non-standard policies